benjamin-bala/team-heist-login/README.md

 #1.
 Download and install xampp ( a local server)
 #2.
 Copy this project to the htdocs directory of your xampp installation
 #3.
 Start server
 #4.
-Input this URL in your browser : http://127.0.0.1/project_folder/index.php
+Input this URL in your browser : http://127.0.0.1/project_folder/index.php  OR  Visit https://teamheist.000webhostapp.com to check our project... <br  />
+Also Read on our project on https://lucid.blog/goodybub/post/how-we-did-what-we-did-teamheist-49f